foxkit-us/PyIRC/README.md

 issue on the [bug tracker :)](http://github.com/Elizacat/PyIRC/issues).

 ## Support
-Point your IRC client irc.interlinked.me #PyIRC for general questions, or file an issue/pull request on github.
-Feature requests are also accepted this way.
+We can be reached easily at irc.interlinked.me #PyIRC for general questions.
+Pull requests and patches are always welcomed.
+Features can be requested via the bug tracker.

 ## License and copyright
 Copyright © 2013-2015 Andrew Wilcox and Elizabeth Myers.
 All rights reserved.